-Our Lady’s National School
+Our Lady’s National School, Nurney

 Nurney, Co.
 Carlow R93 D340